Yankees vs. Cubs Player Props Betting Odds

-Player prop betting options for Gleyber Torres, Nico Hoerner and others are available in the New York Yankees-Chicago Cubs matchup at Yankee Stadium on Friday, starting at 7:05 PM ET.
+Player props can be found for Gleyber Torres and Nico Hoerner, among others, when the New York Yankees host the Chicago Cubs at Yankee Stadium on Saturday at 1:05 PM ET.

 Bet on this matchup or its props with BetMGM!